sindresorhus/awesome-scifi/readme.md

 #### [The Demolished Man](https://www.goodreads.com/book/show/76740.The_Demolished_Man) *by Alfred Bester* [4.0]

+I think of this book often, even though initially I had consigned it as a cheap paperback crime thriller set in space.
+The main part of this book that is interesting is the implications regarding policed thoughts, especially given recent advances in government surveillance.
+The other part of this book I think about a lot is the advertising jingle - _Tenser, Tenser, said the tensor_ - which plays a major role.
+I've still got no idea what it is meant to mean.

 > In a world in which the police have telepathic powers, how do you get away with murder?
 Ben Reichs heads a huge 24th century business empire, spanning the solar system.
 He is also an obsessed, driven man determined to murder a rival.
 To avoid capture, in a society where murderers can be detected even before they commit their crime, is the greatest challenge of his life.

 #### [The Diamond Age: Or, A Young Lady's Illustrated Primer](https://www.goodreads.com/book/show/827.The_Diamond_Age) *by Neal Stephenson* [4.2]